SELLAS Life Sciences Announces - GuruFocus.com

 NEW YORK, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- SELLAS Life Sciences Group, Inc. ( SLS) ("SELLAS" or the "Company"), a late-stage clinical biopharmaceutical company focused on the development of novel therapies for a broad range of cancer indications, today announced that it has commenced an underwritten public offering of shares of its common stock and warrants to purchase shares of its common stock.
-All of the securities in the offering will be sold by SELLAS.
+24, 2023 (GLOBE NEWSWIRE) -- SELLAS Life Sciences Group, Inc. ( SLS) (“SELLAS” or the “Company”), a late-stage clinical biopharmaceutical company focused on the development of novel therapies for a broad range of cancer indications, today announced the pricing of its previously announced underwritten public offering of 7,220,217 shares of its common stock and accompanying warrants to purchase up to 7,220,217 shares of common stock at a combined public offering price of $2.77 per share and accompanying warrant.
+The warrants to purchase shares of common stock have an exercise price of $2.77 per share, are immediately exercisable and will expire five years from the date of issuance.
+All of the securities in the offering will be sold by SELLAS, with gross proceeds to SELLAS expected to be $20.0 million before deducting underwriting discounts and commissions and offering expenses.
+The offering is expected to close on February 28, 2023, subject to the satisfaction of customary closing conditions.

-Cantor Fitzgerald & Co. is acting as the sole book-running manager for the offering.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.

 This press release shall not constitute an offer to sell, or a solicitation of an offer to buy, nor will there be any sale of these securities in any state or other jurisdiction in which such an offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.